What to do after a hit-and-run in Louisiana

 Frequently asked questions

 Car insurance in Louisiana tends to be expensive.
-Based on our sample rate quotes from Quadrant Information Services, the average cost of car insurance in Louisiana is $2,724 per year for full coverage.
+Based on our sample rate quotes from Quadrant Information Services, the average cost of car insurance in Louisiana is $2,864 per year for full coverage and $807 per year for minimum coverage.
 However, keep in mind that every driver pays a slightly different rate based on factors like age, credit score, claim history and driving record.

 The best car insurance company varies based on a few factors.
 For example, the best car insurance company for customer service may not be the best provider for cheap coverage.
 To find the best provider for you, shop around and compare insurers using your personal criteria, then get quotes to see which one could offer you the lowest rate.